George Brooks (jeweler)

-George Brooks (born 1925) was one of the first designers and fabricators of modernist and wearable art jewelry in Canada, and later relocated to Santa Barbara in California.
+George Brooks (born George Rybnicek, September 11, 1925 – July 21, 2023) was a Czechoslovak-born American jeweller.
+He was one of the first designers and fabricators of modernist and wearable art jewelry in Canada, and later relocated to Santa Barbara, California.

 Early life and education

-Born George Rybnicek in Brno, Czechoslovakia in 1925, Brooks immigrated with his mother and sisters to Montreal, Quebec, Canada in 1931.
+Born George Rybnicek in Brno, Czechoslovakia on September 11, 1925, Brooks immigrated with his mother and sisters to Montreal, Quebec, Canada in 1931.
 His father was already living and working in Montreal as a tailor.

 After studying electrical engineering in college, Brooks chose to focus on visual arts.
 He attended the École des beaux-arts de Montréal, where he studied sculpture and metalsmithing, and served apprenticeships with local jewelers before opening his own shop.

 Career

 Brooks's first apprenticeship was as a goldsmith with Henry Birks and Sons in 1948.
 He also set up a workshop at home where he could produce his own unique designs, markedly different to the conventional jewelry produced by Birks & Sons.
 In 1950, he transferred his apprenticeship to Georges Delrue, a French avant-garde jeweler based in Montreal since 1947.
 Delrue's work was influenced by European modernism, such as the work of Jean Arp, Joan Miró, and Jacques Lipchitz, and his workshop was the first modernist jewelry workshop in Canada.
 Brooks worked with Delrue for seven years, where he learned from craftspeople such as the silversmith Hans Gehrig (1929-1989).

 Gehrig and Brooks went on to found the Montreal Gem and Mineral Club in 1957.
 That same year, Brooks opened his first shop, which he sold in 1961.
 Brooks and his wife Jean then travelled, visiting gem sources around the world, including mining for opals, in Andamooka, South Australia.
 Brooks became a recognised authority on opals, amassing one of the world's largest collections of this gemstone.

 In 1962 Brooks relocated to Santa Barbara, California, where he continued working and producing unique, one-of-a-kind pieces of jewelry until his retirement in 1991.